 Enables resource allocation

-Annual operating plans allow leaders to allocate resources — staffing, finances, and otherwise — toward initiatives that directly support business goals.
+Annual operating plans allow leaders to allocate resources—staffing, finances, and otherwise—toward initiatives that directly support business goals.
+A comprehensive AOP allows organizations to set realistic financial targets based on revenue, expense, and cash flow forecasts.

 Facilitates performance evaluation